felipeaguirre66/compareMyWeed/README.md

 DISCLAIMER: use only for medical and research purposes.

-Scrape data from the biggest cannabis database in existance (26K samples), and find the most similar phenotype to the one you are interested in.
+I scraped data from the biggest cannabis database in existance (26K samples).
+Now, you can find the most similar phenotype (based on users descriptions) to the one you are interested in.